teutzue/LSD-Report/README.md

 3.1.
 Technical discussion

 After some reflection we have concluded that our project was handled very well and that we have done a great job at taking responsibility for our parts of the system.
 What made us have such a smooth ride when maintaining and creating our system was the split of responsibilities we set before actually starting the project.
 We split ourselves up into two major groups frontend and backend, and within those groups we set who had more responsibility of which parts of the system.
-That worked very well for us as there were group members that felt responsible for making their part of the system work as they would let the rest of the team down if their part didn&#39;t work.
+That worked very well for us as there were group members that felt responsible for making their part of the system work as they would let the rest of the team down if their part didn't work.
 Even though we were good at handling our parts of the system one thing that did lack was solid communication between each other.
 Overall we knew what we each had to do and how to do it but we did not communicate between each other about the status of our work or the problems we were facing.
 This could have helped us find some solutions faster as someone in the team would probably be able to help out.
 We were also not very good at discussing how exactly we would integrate our system, this was due to the lack of documentation, even the simplest form of it.
 This led to us having to look through source code in order to understand how to integrate.
-This was fine as we all knew the languages and technologies we were working with but if one of us didn&#39;t then our process would not have worked.
+This was fine as we all knew the languages and technologies we were working with but if one of us didn't then our process would not have worked.

 In terms of the technologies we used we were very satisfied with our choices and the wide use of different techs.
 This made us gain experience with different technologies and made us learn a lot more than we would have expected.
 The only downside was the choice of our database.
 We did not look at other peoples experience with databases but rather made our own interpretation of what we thought would be the best database for the user case.
 This put us behind as we faced many problems with Neo4J, as it was not good at handling large sets of aggregated data.
 Other than that our stack seemed to be near flawless.